Nurturing return to work mothers – and why return to work mums are good for the business too.

 For both parties, maternity leave throws up concerns and challenges.
 From the organisation’s point of view, concerns over managing workload and maintaining smooth operations tend to arise.
 Fears around retention may come to the fore.
 Oftentimes, organisations have good intentions and a genuine desire to help and to hold onto their returning mothers, yet lack the confidence or skills to achieve this.

-In the course of the work I do, mothers returning from maternity leave tell me that they struggle with how to do what is necessary for their job and for the business in the time that they have available.
+In the course of the work, I do, mothers returning from maternity leave tell me that they struggle with how to do what is necessary for their job and for the business in the time that they have available.
 For example, if they are working part-time or have changed their hours, they worry about how they will get things done.
 Another fear that crops up regularly is that they will be overlooked for promotions, as the change in their life and the perception that their employer no longer views them as ambitious could lead to an unconscious dismissal of their abilities before the race has even begun.

 Why employers should focus on retaining women, especially women in senior positions

-Supporting mothers who are returning to work from maternity leave, and retaining them long term, isn’t just a box-ticking exercise.
+Supporting mothers who are returning to work from maternity leave and retaining them long-term isn’t just a box-ticking exercise.
 If senior leaders are seeking reasons to increase retention rates among mothers returning from maternity, they will find them in abundance on the bottom line.

 And that’s not all.
 Talent that’s already in the top ranks is the easiest place to concentrate retention efforts.
 What about returning mothers in a more junior position?
 Maternity coaching isn’t a quick fix.
 Like any serious development initiative, it’s about taking a long-term view.
 If firms are serious about securing the long-term future of their organisation, they would do well to think about preventing a mass exodus of their returning junior talent.
 These post-maternity women are the pipeline of their future leaders.
-Holding onto junior returning mothers means talent can be nurtured through the ranks, rather than having to recruit expensive – and scarce – senior leaders later on.
+Holding onto junior returning mothers means talent can be nurtured through the ranks rather than recruiting expensive – and scarce – senior leaders later on.

 Why coaching is so effective at managing the maternity process

-Coaching is an effective way to help manage the process of maternity leave, because it provides benefits to both parties:
+Coaching is an effective way to help manage the process of maternity leave because it provides benefits to both parties:

 For mothers returning to work:

-• Coaching is a confidential conversation where mothers can share challenges and receive support.
+- Coaching is a confidential conversation where mothers can share challenges and receive support.
 They feel valued and that they are very much a part of the organisation.

-• Coaching helps returning mothers find ways to overcome the challenges they are facing.
+- Coaching helps returning mothers find ways to overcome the challenges they are facing.
 As a result, they feel that they are back up to speed in their role faster than without coaching.
 This leads to a sense that they are doing a good job and contributing effectively.

 For the organisation

-• By offering coaching support, employers demonstrate that they value the work of returning mothers.
+- By offering coaching support, employers demonstrate that they value the work of returning mothers.

-• Employees who get back up to speed quickly after time away perform well, which is beneficial from a business perspective.
+- Employees who get back up to speed quickly after time away perform well, which is beneficial from a business perspective.

 Coaching is effective at unpacking challenges and difficulties because it allows for a thorough exploration of the issues in a safe space.
 Mothers returning to work might not want to approach a colleague or senior leader with difficulties.
 Maybe they feel uncomfortable discussing highly personal situations.
-Organisations who provide an external coach demonstrate that they recognise there may be things a returning mother needs help with and that, as an employer, they really do want to support the people that work for them.
+Organisations who provide an external coach demonstrate that they recognise there may be things a returning mother needs help with and that, as an employer, they really do want to support the people who work for them.

 Research from Ernst and Young suggests maternity coaching has a positive impact

-• 75% of those participants felt valued
+- 75% of those participants felt valued

-• 65% said that it helped with their personal challenges related to their job
+- 65% said that it helped with their personal challenges related to their job

-• 61% said it helped their engagement and maintained relationships with stakeholders
+- 61% said it helped their engagement and maintained relationships with stakeholders

-• More than 50% said they would remain with Ernst and Young in the future
+- More than 50% said they would remain with Ernst and Young in the future

-• The retention rate for women returning to work after maternity leave was up 5 percentage points to 95%
+- The retention rate for women returning to work after maternity leave was up 5 percentage points to 95%

 No doubt that the numbers look great for Ernst and Young.
 However, it does suggest that the transition from work to maternity leave, and from maternity leave back to work, is much better managed once coaching support is received.